 TABLE 1.0411.3: M-2 DISTRICT SIGN REQUIREMENTS See additional information in Article X Wall Sign Size, Location and Number Maximum area Wall signs not to exceed 30% of the area of the front face of the building up to 150 sq. ft.
 See also § 1.006(A)(2).
 See figure below.
 Number limit No more than three signs facing upon any one street or parking area.
 See also § 1.006(A)(1).
-Maximum overhang and minimum ground clearance 15 inches maximum overhang, 8 foot minimum ground clearance.
+Maximum overhang and minimum ground clearance 15 inches maximum overhang, 8 foot minimum Waxiii a veria ilgana iliinii an gi oana sicaranee ground clearance.
 See also § 1.006(A)(3)(a).
 Maximum width Up to 60% of total wall width, not to exceed beyond bump out or bump up features.
 See figure below.
 See also § 1.006(A)(3)(b).
 Signage Types Туре Limits / Conditions Wall sign See above Pylon sign Maximum area computed as for wall signs, above.
-60 sq. ft. max area per sign face, 5 foot minimum setback from property line or sidewalk, 30 foot maximum height, maximum of one (1) pylon sign per one street, minimum ground clearance of 8 feet, corner clearance Cround sign to be maintained.
+60 sq. ft. max area per sign face, 5 foot minimum setback from property line or sidewalk, 30 foot maximum height, maximum of one (1) pylon sign per one street, minimum ground clearance of 8 feet, corner clearance to be maintained.
 See also § 1.006(A)(4).
 Ground sign 30-sq.ft. area, maximum 6 foot height, 5 feet minimum setback from property line or sidewalk, corner clearance to be maintained.
-See also § 1.006(A)(5).
-Ground or pylon sign: Shopping center Pylon or ground sign may be used to identify each are are properties and are are a properties and are a properties are a properties and are a properties are a properties and are a properties are a properties and are a properties and are a properties and are a propertie business, with the area being governed by § 1.006(A)(2).
+See also § Canada a ada sign.
+Chamina santa 1.006(A)(5).
+Ground or pylon sign: Shopping center Pylon or ground sign may be used to identify each business, with the area being governed by § 1.006(A)(2).
 Area allowed for each business or office shall be prorated based on the sign area allowed for each business or office unless otherwise agreed to by the shopping center, business or office complex but in no instance shall the total area of all signs exceed the requirements of § 1.006(A)(2), corner clearance to be maintained.
-See also § 1.006(A)(6) Electronic Message Display Signs See § 1.1001(M) Temporary signs See § 1.1012 Billboards in M Districts Signage: Illumination Requirements No sign shall be lighted by means of flashing or intermittent illumination.
-All light sources used for the illumination of signs or buildings or areas surrounding them, or for the illumination of display merchandise or products shall be completely shielded from the view of vehicular traffic.
+See also § 1.006(A)(6) Electronic Message Display Signs See § 1.1001(M) Temporary signs See § 1.1012 Billboards in M Districts Signage: Illumination Requirements No sign shall be lighted by means of flashing or intermit tent illumination.
+All light sources used for the illumination of signs or buildings or areas surrounding t - inclination of signs of searchings of decay services grant of the manifestation of display international contents.

+products shall be completely shielded from the view of vehicular traffic.
 See also § 1.006(A)(7).